-STIMs (Smart Transducer Interface Modules).
-The first STIM contains a sensor, the second one an actuator and the third one contains both, e.g., for a distributed control application (actuating based on local measurements).
+Figure 1 depicts a sample IEEE 1451 network with three STIMs (Smart Transducer Interface Modules).
+The first STIM contains a sensor, the second one an actuator and the third one contains both, e. g., for a distributed control application (actuating based on local measurements).
 The STIMs are interfaced by a 10-wire connection that is standardized in IEEE 1451.2 as Transducer Independent Interface (TII).
 IEEE 1451.1 specifies an information model for Network Capable Application Processors (NCAPs).
 The NCAP may contain application software that can access the transducer(s) through a set of standardized functions.
-The architecture lines out clearly the two-level design approach as described in Section 2.
+The architecture clearly lines out the two-level design approach as described in Section 2.